xonixx/xonixx.github.io/fhtagn.md

 ## tush rewrite

-In fact this project is my re-implementation of [darius/tush](https://github.com/darius/tush), [adolfopa/tush](https://github.com/adolfopa/tush).
-So all credit for the idea goes to the original author [Darius Bacon](https://github.com/darius).
+In fact this project is my re-implementation of [darius/tush](https://github.com/darius/tush), so all credit for the idea goes to the original author [Darius Bacon](https://github.com/darius).

 But my rewrite is simpler (single tiny AWK script) and faster, because: